Nick Carter: Charity work

-Carter started Oceans Campaign in 2001 to help raise awareness about the ocean.
-It was a part of the Just Within Reach foundation that fellow group member Kevin Richardson founded.
-He was announced as the new United Nations Special Ambassador for the Year of the Dolphin (YoD) on May 17, 2007, representing the United Nations Environment Program, the Convention on Migratory Species, and the Whale and Dolphin Conservation Society.

-The Year of the Dolphin campaign aimed to raise awareness of dolphins in the wild, the threats they faced to their survival, and actions that could help their wild conservation.
-He was to record a new song and video with all proceeds going to this project, make a public service announcement and appear at local schools.

-Carter has stated that he has a passion for the environment and its oceans.
-He has worked with the United Nations Environmental Program (UNEP) and the Coral Reef Action Network (ICRAN).
-He also has lobbied for these causes at Capitol Hill.
-In 2016, Carter sold two of his paintings on eBay, where a portion of the proceeds went to the St. Jude Children's Hospital.
-Carter has also auctioned various items over the years for charities.
+Carter raised money for the On Our Sleeves organization with his sister Angel, following their brother Aaron's death in 2022.
+The organization supports mental health and youth in crisis.

 Personal life

+According to Extra, Carter described how hard it is for him to go onstage since his brother Aaron's November 2022 death.
+Carter honored Aaron with a new single, "Hurts to Love You".
+The music video featured images of Aaron via photos and home movies.
+On August 18, Carter shared that his sister Angel was getting involved with On Our Sleeves, a foundation that helps children facing mental and emotional health struggles.
+In conjunction with her group, Nick hosted a benefit concert in January to honor Aaron.

 Relationships

-Carter has been reported to have dated Debra Lafave, Willa Ford, and Paris Hilton.
+Carter is reported to have dated Ashlee Simpson, Debra Lafave, Haylie Duff, Willa Ford, and Paris Hilton.

-Carter met Lauren Michelle Kitt, a fitness trainer, in 2008.
-They married in Santa Barbara, California, in 2014.
+In 2008, Carter met Lauren Michelle Kitt, a fitness influencer, YouTuber, WBFF competitor, and actress, through his sister while attending a gathering at his house in California.
+After dating for five years, Carter proposed to her and the couple married in Santa Barbara, California in 2014.
 Their wedding was featured in an issue of In Touch Weekly and was filmed for Carter's reality show, I Heart Nick Carter.
-They have three children; a son born in 2016 and two daughters born in 2019 and 2021.
-In September 2018, Carter revealed that Kitt had a miscarriage.
-They had been expecting a girl.
-Carter told People magazine that even though he loves performing on tour, he had to miss his daughter's third birthday to go to Europe.
+They have three children: a son born in 2016 and two daughters born in 2019 and 2021.
+The Carter family resides in Las Vegas, Nevada.
+Carter told People magazine that although he loves performing on tour, he had to miss his daughter's third birthday to go to Europe.
+The couple had also suffered multiple miscarriages.

 Legal issues

 On January 2, 2002, Carter was arrested at Pop City nightclub in Tampa, Florida, and charged with a misdemeanor count of resisting/opposing a law enforcement officer without violence.
+Charges were later dismissed upon completion of community service.

 In 2003 or 2004, Carter got his first DUI after refusing to comply with the police.

-On March 5, 2005, Carter was arrested in Huntington Beach, California, and charged with one count of driving under the influence and one count of driving with a blood-alcohol level above 0.08, the legal limit.
-Carter pled guilty to the charges and was ordered to pay $1,200 in fines, was placed on three years of informal probation, had his driving privileges restricted for 90 days, and was required to complete a three-month alcohol education program.
+On March 5, 2005, Carter was arrested in Huntington Beach, California, and charged with one count of driving under the influence and one count of driving with a blood alcohol level above 0.08, the legal limit.
+Carter pled guilty to the charges and was fined $1,200, placed on three years of informal probation, had his driving privileges restricted for 90 days and was required to undergo a three-month alcohol education program.

-On January 13, 2016, Carter was arrested at Hog's Breath Saloon in Key West, Florida after he was refused service at the bar due to "high levels of intoxication."
-Carter was asked to leave by management and, after getting into a physical altercation with the bar's bouncers, was charged with misdemeanor battery.